 - Turquoise is fairly soft and porous and is often treated to add strength.

 - In ancient Turkey, Tibet, and Persia, turquoise stones were attached to horses’ bridles.
 It was thought that the stones protected the animals from the ill effects of drinking cold water when they were overheated from exertion.

 - Wearing turquoise will calm and balance emotions.
 A dream of turquoise means victory and success.

-- Tanzanite and zircon are also considered December birthstones.
+Tanzanite and zircon are also considered to be traditional December birthstones.